JasonFromSAGE/Lorinthios-RpgItems/Lore Generation Tags.md

 **Required**

 * [LriGeneration:{level}] - replace {level} with the level of the targeted generation you want to apply to this item
+Note: {level} can accept a range from min-max level.
+Example, [LriGeneration:1-10] will generate an item between levels 1-10 (inclusive)

 **Optional**